We use cookies to provide the best site experience.

 Raw Materials: Switzerland Offers More Transparency in the International Gold Trade

 On 24 September, Switzerland proposed the World Customs Organization (WCO) an amendment to the international customs duty classification for gold to improve transparency and traceability in the gold trade.
 Switzerland will implement the amendment for gold imports into Switzerland from 1 January 2021.
+This effort aligns with Switzerland’s broader strategy of regulatory modernization, as seen in initiatives like the LIBOR replacement FINMA, aimed at increasing financial transparency.

 Switzerland More Transparency in the International Gold Trade